 In English we teach a wide range of subjects, from Anglo-Irish Literature, including Joyce, to Romantic and Victorian literature, modernism and contemporary literature, American literature and world literature in English, early modern writing and medieval studies, and women’s writing and gender studies.
 Courses are taught through lectures, seminars, and small-group teaching.
 Many distinguished writers – from James Joyce to Neil Jordan and Colm Toibín – are UCD graduates, and visits by writers are encouraged; the School has also made its mark in criticism and is proud to number Denis Donoghue, Seamus Deane and J.C.C.
 Mays among its emeritus professors.

 The School of English, Drama, and Film has put a great deal of thought into balancing the many concerns brought by covid-19, including prioritizing the health and safety of all students and staff, the need for social distancing and personal protection, managing limitations on the use of classroom space, and the desire to provide opportunities to build personal connections among students and faculty.
-For the Autumn trimester, the majority of our classes will continue to be provided online, and face-to-face classes will only take place for small groups where such instruction is considered pedagogically and practically necessary, and safe.
-We see online instruction as the most equitable pedagogical solution since not all students will be able to come into campus due to concerns for their own health or those of family members.
-For those students unable to come to campus, all face-to-face classes will have alternative online modes of learning.
-For the Spring trimester, we aim to return to our normal face-to-face teaching arrangements, if circumstances permit.
+For the Spring trimester, all of our classes will continue to be provided online, and we will only provide face-to-face classes when such instruction is considered pedagogically and practically necessary, and when this has been deemed safe.
+We see online instruction as the most equitable pedagogical solution since not all students will be able to come into campus due to restrictions on travel and assembly, and due to concerns for their own health or those of family members.
+If we are able to return to campus-based teaching later in the Spring trimester, all face-to-face classes will have alternative online modes of learning to enable remote learning to continue.
 While each module will be handled differently, students can expect the following overarching principles:

 - All lectures will be delivered online, and made available as recordings, in accordance with public health restrictions on mass gatherings.

-- As the learning objectives of seminar and tutorial classes are compromised by social distancing and the wearing of facemasks, most classes will take place online, with some exceptions where practical and safe.
+- As the learning objectives of seminar and tutorial classes are compromised by social distancing and the wearing of facemasks, all classes will take place online

 - All meeting times and meeting modes will be clearly detailed in the module outline available on Brightspace for each module.

-- Since not all students will be able to come to campus in a given week, all face-to-face instruction will be replicated with online resources or classes.
+- Even if we return to campus-based classes, all face-to-face instruction for this trimester will be replicated with online resources or classes.

 - Student engagement will be key to the success of online material, and students should expect an emphasis on continuous assessment including the submission of weekly written work and/or discussion boards and/or other tools that increase engagement between students and faculty.

-- Faculty will provide details on consultation hours; as face-to-face meetings should be kept to a minimum for safety reasons, staff consultation hours will only be provided online.
+- Faculty will provide details on consultation hours, which will only be provided online.

 - Faculty will endeavour to provide as much of the learning materials for modules as possible in electronic form, insofar as this is possible and practical.
 Students are still expected to purchase books and other materials as required for each module.